oracle/weblogic-deploy-tooling/README.md

         Machine                                             string
         ...

-If the model contains variable definitions and the variable file is specified, the Validate Model tool will validate that all variable references in the model are defined in the variable file.
+If the model contains variable definitions and the variable file is specified, the Validate Model Tool will validate that all variable references in the model are defined in the variable file.
 For example, invoking the tool as shown here:

     weblogic-deploy\bin\validateModel.cmd -oracle_home c:\wls12213 -model_file InvalidDemoDomain.yaml -variable_file InvalidDemoDomain.properties